vmware-tanzu/tanzu-plugin-runtime/component/README.md

 ## OutputWriterSpinner Component

 `OutputWriterSpinner` provides an interface to `OutputWriter` augmented with a spinner.
-It allows for rendering output of multiple types (Text, Table, Yaml, Json) with a spinner while also providing the ability to stop the spinner and render the final output.
+It allows for displaying output of multiple types (Text, Table, Yaml, Json) with a spinner while also providing the ability to stop the spinner, display the final text and render the output.

 ### Usage